 Recommended by Anne of Packing Light Travel

-I love my Farpoint 40 (the S-M torso size is actually 38 liters), so it’s a great unisex bag.
-The design, and the padded hip belt that was missing in my previous pack, makes the Farpoint 40 a winner.
-With a packed weight of less than 10 kg / 22 lb, I can walk for miles without having to rely on transportation.
+There is nothing not to love about the Farpoint 40 (the S-M torso size is actually 38 liters), it’s a great unisex bag.
+The design and the padded hip belt make the Farpoint 40 a winner.
+With a packed weight of less than 10 kg / 22 lb, you can easily walk for miles without having to rely on transportation.

 I encourage travelers to check out Osprey’s range of travel bags.
 Their “All Mighty Guarantee” benefits people and the planet.